 ANNOUNCER: Which diets fail and which ones work?
 FRONTLINE gets the skinny on the Diet Wars.

 is available on videocassette or DVD.
 To order call PBS Home Video at 1-800-PLAY-PBS. [$29.99 plus s&h]

-funding for this program was provided by the Nathan Cummings Foundation.
+Partial funding for this program was provided by the Nathan Cummings Foundation.

 FRONTLINE is made possible by contributions to your PBS station from viewers like you.
 Thank you.